Go (tuna) fish.

 - Place slices of cheese on top of the tuna.
 Broil for about 30 seconds (but this may vary--keep a close eye!), until the cheese melts over the tuna.

-- Slice the melts in half on the diagonal and serve immediately, perhaps with a little salad, potato chips, or dill pickles.
+- Slice the melts in half on the diagonal and serve immediately, perhaps with a little salad, potato chips, tomato, or dill pickles.

 9 comments